leankoala-gmbh/360top/readme.md

 ## Change Log

+- develop
+  - Open notifications are marked red
+  - Fix: Open notifications do not have an end date

 - 1.0.0
   - Show historic data for memory, cpu, disc space and notifications
   - Show custom metrics